-- 1) If all of the following conditions are met, then quote characters on the command line are preserved: - no /S switch. - exactly two quote characters. - no special characters between the two quote characters, where special is one of: &<>()@^| - there are one or more whitespace characters between the two quote charac- - the string between the two quote characters is the name of an executable file. - 2) Otherwise, old behavior is to see if the first character is a quote character and if so, strip the leading character and remove the last quote character on the command line, preserving any text after the last quote character.
+- 1 If all of the following conditions are met, then quote characters on the command line are preserved: - no /S switch. - exactly two quote characters. - no special characters between the two quote characters, where special is one of: &<>()@^| - there are one or more whitespace characters between the two quote characters.